zkf1317/cv-benchmark/README.md

 Benchmark is done with latest opencv-python & opencv-contrib-python (current 4.10.0) on the following platforms.
 Some models are excluded because of support issues.

+All models in 'models' are from [opencv zoo](https://github.com/opencv/opencv_zoo).

+You also can add your own model to 'custom_models' directory, extend the benchmark on your own model very easily.

 ### XXX Device
 TODO